microsoft/BotFramework-Composer/docs/how-to-add-qna-to-bot.md

 1. In the flow designer, select the event handler, **+**.
 This displays the action components list.

-1. Select **Integrations**, then **QnAMakerDialog** .
+1. Select **Access external resources**, then **Connect to QnAKnowledgeBase** .
 This displays the list of settings.

-    While you can edit settings in the panel, a security best practice is to edit security-related settings from the **Setting** menu.
+    While you can edit settings in the panel, a security best practice is to edit security-related settings from the **Settings** menu.
 This menu writes the values to the `appsettings.json` file.
 This restricts settings to the browser session.

     Security-related settings are referenced by the property location in `appsettings.json` file.